Establishing and operating transparent

 In 2012, Toyoda Gosei adopted a system of corporate officers and downsized its Board of Directors to nine directors from 23 as of 2011.
 It appointed its first outside director in 2015.

-The Board currently comprises eight directors, three or 37% of whom are outside directors.
-One of the outside directors is a woman.
+The Board currently comprises ten directors, five of whom are outside directors, accounting for 50% of the total number of directors.
+Two of the outside directors are women.
 The outside director appointments have increased the Board’s objectivity and diversity.

 ■No. of Directors